NTAP/rfc8312bis/draft-eggert-tcpm-rfc8312bis.md

 fairness.
 CUBIC has been adopted as the default TCP congestion control algorithm in Linux, Andoid, Windows, and Apple stacks, and has been used and deployed globally.
-Through extensive testing in various Internet scenarios, we believe that CUBIC is safe for deployment in the global Internet.
+Extensive, decade-long deployment experience in vastly different Internet scenarios has convincingly demonstrated that CUBIC is safe for deployment on the global Internet and delivers substantial benefits over traditional AIMD congestion control.
+It is therefore to be regarded as the current standard for TCP congestion control.

 In the following sections, we first briefly explain the design principles of CUBIC, then provide the exact specification of CUBIC,